jtpotato/geofs-scripts/README.md

 # jtpotato's GeoFS Scripts

-Designed for use through Tampermonkey/Greasemonkey/Violentmonkey.
+**Designed for use through Tampermonkey/Greasemonkey/Violentmonkey.**

+## Scripts Included

-## GeoFS Autospoilers
+### GeoFS Autospoilers

-Built off of NVB9's Autospoilers bookmarklet.
-Allows spoilers to be armed before landing.
-Also sets autopilot speed to 0 on landing.
+- Built off of NVB9's Autospoilers bookmarklet.
+- Allows spoilers to be armed before landing.
+- Sets autopilot speed to 0 on landing.

-## GeoFS Tiller Fix
+### GeoFS Tiller Fix

-Some aircraft are extremely sensitive to yaw movement when landing with the built-in autoland.
-This script prevents autopilot from using too much yaw.
+- Some aircraft are extremely sensitive to yaw movement when landing with the built-in autoland.
+- This script prevents autopilot from using too much yaw.

-## GeoFS Crosshair
+### GeoFS Crosshair

-A crosshair in the centre of the screen so that you know where the "zero" position is for mouse yoke users.
+- A crosshair in the centre of the screen helps you know where the "zero" position is for mouse yoke users.

+### GeoFS Frame Limiter

+- When flying long-haul or doing something else instead of focusing on the GeoFS window, this script limits the framerate to 1fps when the game is not in focus.
+- FPS is uncapped otherwise.